Princeyadav05/low-level-system-design/Design Patterns/Decorator Pattern/decorator.md

 - **Learning Curve:** Understanding the pattern's structure can be challenging for beginners.

 ### 4. Interview Explanation

-In interviews, imagine you run a coffee shop app.
+- Imagine you run a coffee shop app.
 The Decorator pattern is like customizing your coffee.
-If you have a basic coffee (component), you can add milk (decorator), sugar (decorator), or more, each adjusting the price.
-It's like a build-a-coffee system, where you can mix flavors without changing the core coffee class.
-This makes your app flexible and allows customers to personalize their drinks easily.
+- If you have a basic coffee (component), you can add milk (decorator), sugar (decorator), or more, each adjusting the price.
+- It's like a build-a-coffee system, where you can mix flavors without changing the core coffee class.
+- This makes your app flexible and allows customers to personalize their drinks easily.